Multi-factor authentication (MFA)

 What are the preferred options for MFA?

-I live in an area with poor cellular signal.
+I live in an area with a poor cellular signal.
 What can I do?

-What if I set up MFA on my smartphone and I lose it or forget it?
+What if I set up MFA on my authenticator app and lose access or cannot receive the codes?

 Available To